 The Griffin Trust was founded in April 2000 by Chairman Scott Griffin, along with Trustees Margaret Atwood, Robert Hass, Michael Ondaatje, Robin Robertson and David Young.
 In 2004 Carolyn Forché was named a Trustee and joined the list of internationally-acclaimed writers who sit on the board of the Griffin Trust.
-In 2014, Karen Solie, Colm Tóibín and Mark Doty were named Trustees, and in 2016, Jo Shapcott and Marek Kazmierski were named Trustees.
-Margaret Atwood, Robert Hass and Robin Robertson have assumed the role of Trustees Emeriti.
+New trustees have been named as follows: in 2014, Karen Solie, Colm Tóibín and Mark Doty, in 2016, Jo Shapcott and Marek Kazmierski, in 2018, Ian Williams and in 2020, Sarah Howe.
+Margaret Atwood, Robert Hass, Michael Ondaatje, Robin Robertson, Jo Shapcott and Colm Tóibín have assumed the role of Trustees Emeriti.

-SCOTT GRIFFIN is Chairman, Director and controlling shareholder of House of Anansi Press Inc., a Canadian intermediate literary publishing company, publishing fiction, non-fiction and poetry; Founder, Chairman and Director of The Scott Griffin Foundation; and Founder of Poetry In Voice/Les voix de la poésie, a national, bilingual poetry recitation contest combining the dynamic aspects of slam poetry, spoken word and theatre with the study of great literature in the high school classroom.
+SCOTT GRIFFIN is Chairman, Director and controlling shareholder of House of Anansi Press Inc., a Canadian intermediate literary publishing company, publishing fiction, non-fiction and poetry; Chairman and Director of Steam Whistle Brewing; co-Founder, Chairman and Director of The Scott Griffin Foundation; co-Founder of Poetry In Voice/Les voix de la poésie, a national, bilingual poetry recitation contest combining the dynamic aspects of slam poetry, spoken word and theatre with the study of great literature in the high school classroom; and Director, Literary Review of Canada.
 In 2006, he published a memoir entitled My Heart is Africa about his two-year aviation adventure throughout that continent.
 His interests include sailing, skiing, flying, English literature and travel to remote places.
 He was born in Hamilton, Ontario.

 MARK DOTY is the author of nine books of poems, including Fire to Fire: New and Selected Poems, which won the National Book Award for Poetry in 2008; and Deep Lane, which was shortlisted for the T.S.
 Eliot Prize in 2015.
 He has also published five volumes of nonfiction prose, among them Dog Years, which was named a New York Times bestseller in 2007; Still Life with Oysters and Lemon, Heaven’s Coast and Firebird.
 The Art of Description, a handbook for writers, appeared in 2011.
 He is the first American poet to have won the T.S.
 Eliot Prize in the U.K. and his work has been honoured by the National Book Critics Circle Award, the Los Angeles Times Book Prize, a Whiting Writers Award, two Lambda Literary Awards and the PEN/Martha Albrand Award for First Nonfiction.
 He has received fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Lila Wallace-Reader’s Digest Fund.
 A new book of poems, Deep Lane, will be published in April 2015.
 He is at work on What is the Grass, a prose meditation on Walt Whitman’s life and poetry.
 He teaches at Rutgers University in New Brunswick, New Jersey and lives in New York City.